ddurgoji/used-cars-price-prediction/README.md

   * Size
   * Type
   * Paint color
+We can deploy a basic Django/Flask application which uses this function to show used car price prediction.

 #### Recommendation to Car dealership
 * Year, Odometer are most important items which consumers value most and determines price range of the car.
-* Diesel and Electric can sell for higher prices.
+* Diesel and Electric can sell for higher prices when compared to gas car.
-* No of cylinders drive the car price up.
+* Higher No of cylinders drive the car price up.
 * Title status and condition affects the prices.
 Salvaged cars are penalized more and brings down prices.
 * rwd are penalized more when compared to fwd/4wd.
+Rwd cars have lower price points.
+* Automatic and other transmission type have higer price points and Manual reduces the car price.

 These are some of recommendation which car dealership can use to procure used car to drive sales up and provide great customer satisfaction.
 Complete details are in [Jupyter Notebook](https://github.com/ddurgoji/used-cars-price-prediction/blob/main/used-cars-price-prediction.ipynb).